DS4PS/cpp-528-spr-2021/discuss/yellowdig-07.md

 Do you feel like the benefits of peer review (all work is reviewed by team members) outweigh the costs?

 What was the hardest part of reviewing someone else's code?

+## Share Your Final Report

+Share a link to your project website and highlight specific sections when you answer the following:

+1. What is one aspect of the project you are proud of and that you think works well?
+2. What is one aspect of the final product that you hope to improve upon next time?

+Each team member should answer these questions individually.

 <br>
 <hr>